 The temporary patio registration program has been extended through the upcoming summer season.
 Registrations are now being accepted for summer operation in the temporary patio program that will allow eligible businesses to operate a temporary patio space from April 1, 2022 to October 31, 2022.

 Face masks are strongly recommended for the public.
 City employees, including Winnipeg Transit Plus, are required to continue wearing masks.
 Winnipeg Transit instituted a number of measures in light of COVID-19 as part of our ongoing commitment to the health, safety, and comfort of our passengers Visit the Winnipeg Transit website for routes and schedule information.

 Face masks are strongly recommended for the public.
 City employees, including Winnipeg Transit Plus, are required to continue wearing masks.
 Winnipeg Transit Plus instituted a number of measures in light of COVID-19 as part of our ongoing commitment to the health, safety, and comfort of our passengers.
 Visit the Winnipeg Transit Plus website for more information about the service.

 Water, wastewater & utilities

 Appointments are being scheduled for the following services:

 - Water meter inspections

-- Water meter returns, removals, and replacements
+- Water meter returns and removals

 - On-site meter reading by City employees